Cyber-Duck/Silverstripe-SEO/docs/meta/README.md

 Setting pagination tags is as easy as passing the PaginatedList object into a method.
 The next and prev tags will be calculated from it.

+The page meta title will also have the pagination numbers appended to it in the format " | Page {NUMBER} of {TOTAL}

 ```php
 class MyBlogPage_Controller extends PageController
 {